How do I buy a parking pass, and where can I park?

 Over the years, the number of transfer students entering William & Mary has increased substantially.
-In the fall of 2007, 192 of the 1346 (14.2%) new students were transfers.
-This percentage has increased in each of the last four years.
+For example, in the fall of 2007, 192 of the 1346 (14.2%) new students were transfers.
+This percentage has increased in each of the last years.

 I need help with time management, test prep and note taking.
 Where can I find this?

 The Office of Student Activities is a great resource for becoming engaged with the campus.
 This office is the hub for clubs and organizations, Greek life and programming board.
 The Office of Community Engagement is the place to get involved in community service and service learning.

 What are ways to make friends and develop a social network on campus?

 Get involved!
 Sign up for clubs and service trips, apply for leadership positions and take full advantage of every opportunity available on campus.

 Am I eligible to study abroad?